Toys "R" Us: History

-Origins
+Origins and 20th century

+Advertisement featuring Geoffrey the Giraffe in 1965, playing off Esso's then-recent "Put a tiger in your tank" slogan.

 In April 1948, Charles P. Lazarus founded a baby-furniture retailer, Children's Supermart, in Washington, D.C. during the postwar baby boom; the store's site at 2461 18th St NW later became Madam's Organ Blues Bar.
 The store was acquired in 1966 by Interstate Department Stores, Inc.

 The focus of the store changed in June 1957, and the first Toys "R" Us, dedicated exclusively to toys rather than furniture, was opened by Lazarus in Rockville, Maryland.
-Lazarus also designed and stylized the Toys "R" Us logo, which featured a backwards "R" to give the impression that a child wrote it.
+Lazarus also designed and stylized the Toys "R" Us logo, which featured a backwards "Я" to give the impression that a child wrote it.
 The store chain grew successfully and built a brand which was recognizable to many children born from the 1960s to the 1990s, and it shared in the success of the birth of popular culture successes of action figures (Star Wars, G.I.
 Joe), dolls (Cabbage Patch Kids, Rainbow Brite), video games (Nintendo's Super Mario series and other co-developed names, original Sega Genesis stations and titles), and ultimately the co-branded FAO series, as the higher-end FAO Schwarz stores folded.

+In July 1996, Toys "R" Us introduced a new store format, Concept 2000, where stores featured blue facades with yellow-lined windows.
+The first store with this format was in Raritan, New Jersey.

 21st century

 The board of directors installed John Eyler as CEO (formerly of FAO Schwarz) in May 2000.
 Eyler launched a plan to remodel and re-launch the chain.
 Blaming market pressures (primarily competition from Walmart and Target), Toys "R" Us considered splitting its toy and baby businesses.
 On March 17, 2005, a consortium of Bain Capital Partners LLC, Kohlberg Kravis Roberts (KKR) and Vornado Realty Trust announced a $6.6 billion leveraged buyout of the company.
 Public stock closed for the last time on July 21, 2005, at $26.75—a 63% increase since when it first announced that the company was put up for sale.
 Toys "R" Us became a privately owned entity after the buyout.
 The company still files with the Securities and Exchange Commission, as required by its debt agreements.
 Toys "R" Us announced plans for an IPO on May 28, 2010, but canceled them on March 29, 2013, citing market conditions.
+In March 2011, the Federal Trade Commission issued a $1.3 million civil penalty against Toys "R" Us due to the company having violated a previous 1998 antitrust order governing its dealings with its suppliers.